About the course

 Students should expect to meet their supervisor at least once a term.
 This could be in person, over the phone or online.

-The degree features a combination of forms of assessment.
-Tax Principles and Policy is assessed by way of an exam in Oxford.
-Principles of International Taxation is assessed by way of two 3,000-word assignments.
+Assessments for this course will be conducted by submission assignments.
+Compulsory courses Tax Principles and Policy and Principles of International Taxation are assessed by way of two essay assignments.
 The Tax Research Round Table course is assessed by way of an extended essay.
-Elective courses typically are assessed by way of two 3,000 word assignments.
+Elective courses typically are assessed by way of two essay assignments.
 A 12,000- word dissertation in lieu of two elective courses is also available, with the permission of a programme director.

 Students will generally pursue careers in taxation law and regulation, accountancy, and economics.
 The Careers Service provides advice and support for students seeking to pursue careers in a wide range of professions.
 The Law Faculty has an extensive network of relationships within the legal profession and each year offers a number of talks and events run by law firms and barristers’ chambers.